geenaashlee/Private_Biometric_Data_Measurements/README.md

-# Privacy-First Body Measurement Extraction
+# Privacy First Body Measurement Extraction

-**A demonstration that biometric data processing doesn't require centralization**
+**A demonstration that biometric data processing without centralization**

 ## Overview

-This project addresses a critical gap in privacy-preserving technologies: most virtual try-on and body measurement systems require uploading full-body video to centralized servers.
-This prototype demonstrates that body measurements can be extracted **entirely on the user's device**, proving that centralized biometric collection is an architectural choice, not a technical necessity.
+Most virtual try-on and body measurement systems require uploading full-body video to centralized servers.
+This prototype demonstrates that body measurements can be extracted on the user's advice,therefore proving that centralized biometric collection can be an architectural choice

-**Key Privacy Principle:** Your body never leaves your device.

 ## The Problem